Rocketmakers LogoRocketmakers Logo

 The Task

-Building the best possible prototype with a limited budget
+Building the best possible MVP to market with a limited budget

-Julia also had clearly defined goals for the aesthetics of the wavesix app.
-She asked for a functional, no-nonsense user interface, and a brand design that featured a muted, autumnal colour scheme.
+Julia had clearly defined goals for the WAVESIX app.
+In terms of aesthetics, she asked for a functional, no-nonsense user interface, and a brand design that featured a muted, earthy colour scheme.

 Our Discovery

-Using that data, the UX team created a series of wireframes which the developers then used to code the prototype’s software.
+The prototype’s user experience (UX) design began with a questionnaire of potential users.
+Using this data, the UX team created a series of wireframes which the developers then used to code the prototype’s software.

 Being “front-end” only meant the entire app could be programmed using two frameworks the Rocketmakers dev team knows well: React and Capacitor.
 The resulting code would work on both iOS and Android phones.
 Not having a “back-end” meant all data was stored locally on the user’s phone and not on a cloud database - a solution which worked perfectly well for a short-term project.